-The Los Angeles Lakers are the most successful franchise in NBA history and have hosted some of the finest names ever to play the game of basketball.
+The Los Angeles Lakers are the most successful franchise in terms of NBA stats and have hosted some of the finest NBA players ever to play the game of basketball.
 As a result, a lot of expectations resting on the shoulders of the purple and gold every season, and this year was no exception.

 But that wasn’t the case this season.
 The Lakers finished the regular season with a 33-49 record and failed to make the play-in tournament, which is simply unacceptable.
 Jeanie Buss, the controlling owner of the franchise, expressed her disappointment in an interview with the LA Times.
 And why not?
 The Lakers currently have the fourth-highest payroll in the NBA, and a roster that boasts arguably four halls of fame-worthy players should at least make a deep run in the playoffs.
 So, what went wrong this season?